 output: response from api call

-This is the moment you have been waiting for.
-Actually making an API call to post a tweet.
-Once you have the access token and secret from Step 4, you can keep using them over and over again for all API calls.
+This is the step you have been working toward: actually making an API call to post a tweet.
+Once you have the access token and secret from Step 4, you can keep using them over and over again for your API calls.

-This is the step where most people run into trouble, because this step requires mingling parameters that are not OAuth related with those that are.
+This is the step where most people run into trouble, because it requires mingling parameters that are not OAuth related with those that are.

 Look at the tweet.php script.
 It posts the string ‘Hello World!’ to your twitter status.
 Edit the script and enter the access token, access token secret, and any tweet you want to post.